BDC Hamburger Icon

 Fixed wireless internet

-Unlike most standard home and office Wi-Fi antennas, fixed wireless technology is designed for outdoor use with large broadcast towers and receivers.
-Several different radio antennas can better accommodate various signal distances, weather conditions and bandwidths to optimize performance.
+Unlike most standard home and office Wi-Fi antennas, fixed wireless technology is designed for outdoor use and relies on large broadcast towers and receivers.
+Several different radio antennas are available to accommodate various signal distances, weather conditions and bandwidths, thereby helping to optimize performance.

-Fixed wireless internet service is increasing in popularity for businesses operating in select small towns and rural areas outside the reach of traditional broadband services such as DSL, cable and fiber-optic internet.
+Fixed wireless internet service is becoming increasingly popular for businesses that operate in select small towns and rural areas where traditional broadband services — such as DSL, cable and fiber-optic internet — are unavailable.

 Fixed wireless internet pricing